What is a Bengal?

 marbled Bengals are alike.
 The pattern may be sharply defined patches

-of color; reminiscent of a stained glass windows, or flowing,
+of colour; reminiscent of a stained glass windows, or flowing,